-Reassure your child of the normalcy of his or her feelings.
+Reassure your child that his or her feelings are normal.
 Expose your child to other children of the same age with the same problems.

 Monitor your child for signs of depression, development of new fears, separation anxiety, loss of interest in activities, and sadness.
 Make sure to discuss with your doctor if these occur.

 Encourage your child's development of competence and independence.

 Inform the school.
 Talk with your child's teachers.

 Participate in support groups for you and your child.

 Many burn centers have summer burn camps that can be found through International Association of Burn Camps

 Let others help you.
 Seek professional help if necessary.